timothyhull/breadpool-self-eval/docs/game_video_clips.md

         === "Overview :material-cursor-default-click:"

-            - At the ≈1:24:58 mark in this video, a no-pack situation will occur and I have to quickly co-determine with my peer IPR/HR whether the destruction of the pack was natural and legal, or unnatural and illegal.
+            - At the ≈1:24:58 mark in this video, a no-pack situation occurs, and I have to quickly co-determine with my peer IPR/HR whether the destruction of the pack was natural and legal or unnatural and illegal.
-            - Just after the no-pack occurs, an OOP block with game sufficient game impact to warrant a penalty occurs in the coverage zone of the rear IPR/HR that they need to attend to, and I am not immediately able to determine their perspective regarding the pack destruction.
+            - Just after the no-pack occurs, an OOP block with sufficient game impact to warrant a penalty occurs in the coverage zone of the rear IPR/HR that they need to attend to, and I am not immediately able to determine their perspective regarding the pack destruction.

         === "Outcome :material-cursor-default-click:"